CDacres/BubblePop/README.md

 5. In the terminal type: **python -m SimpleHTTPServer 8000**
 6. Go to **localhost:8000** in your browser.

+Alternatively, the game can also be found at the following link: [https://cdacres.github.io/BubblePop/] (https://cdacres.github.io/BubblePop/)

 ###Instructions

 How to play: